0xBADCA7/DC416-CTF-Scoreboard/README.md

 ./IVScoreboard
 ```

 This will run the web server and try to load a configuration from `config/config.json`, relative to the `IVScoreboard/` directory that you are running.

+#### Environment Configuration

+##### Alternative configuration file

-Alternatively, you can specify another path to a configuration file of your choosing by setting the `CONFIG_FILE` environment variable to that path.
+You can specify another path to a configuration file of your choosing by setting the `CONFIG_FILE` environment variable to that path.
 For example:

 ```
 CONFIG_FILE=./config.json ./IVScoreboard
 ```

-You should see output like the following and be able to verify in your browser that going to `localhost:3000/` brings you to the scoreboard page.
+##### Administrator password

+In order to enable access to the admin page, you can specify a password used to log in.
+The password will be immediately
+hashed by the application and overwritten.

 ```
-./config/config.json
-Listening on 0.0.0.0:3000
+IVS_PASSWORD=S3cur3_P4ssw()rd ./IVScoreboard
 ```

+Now after logging in, you should be able to visit the `/admin` page.

 ### Submitting flags using curl